ASAPLableni/VR-centred_I-DT_algorithm/README.md

 If you find this code useful for your research please cite:

 Llanes-Jurado, J.; Marín-Morales, J.; Guixeres, J.; Alcañiz, M. Development and Calibration of an Eye-Tracking Fixation Identification Algorithm for Immersive Virtual Reality.
 Sensors 2020, 20, 4956.

+*June 2025*.

+A new version of the algorithm has been released, featuring the following updates:
+- Fixed a bug in the calculation of the distance between two consecutive 3D points caused by a Coordinate Inversion Error.
+- Adjusted the time-window calculation to resolve issues in certain scenarios.

+We would like to thank Gabriel Willems from the Louvain School of Engineering, University of Louvain, Belgium (@SarKasM99), for detecting and proposing fixes for these bugs.